 - how much it really costs to run your printer.

-Reason 2: Your printer uses cartridges that don’t match your printing needs
+Reason 2: Your printer does not match your printing needs

-Reason 3: Your printer cartridges have an inefficient page yield
+Reason 3: You are buying cartridges with an inefficient page yield

 Reason 4: You are paying too much for printer cartridges